 Pest Animal Poisoning Programs

-Animal poisoning programs are essential to rid Australia of feral, and invasive animal species.
+Animal poisoning programs are essential to effectively and efficiently manage Australia’s feral, and invasive animal species.

-Some of the programs we offer that are proven to achieve results use doses of 1080, strychnine, pindone, alphachloralose, and phosphine, plus a host of other safe and effective poisons.
-These animal poisoning products are mostly used to get wild dogs/dingoes, feral pigs, rabbits, foxes and some pest birds under control.
+Some of the programs we offer that are proven to achieve results use 1080, strychnine, pindone, alphachloralose, PAPP and phosphine, plus a host of other safe and effective poisons.
+These animal poisoning products are mostly used to control wild dogs/dingoes, feral pigs, rabbits, foxes and some pest birds.

-After working with these non-toxic poisons in the pest animal control industry for the last 33 years, Mike Butcher has extensive experience dealing with Rabbit Haemorrhagic Disease (RHD), as well as a range of other biological pest control methods.
+After working with these animal control agents and poisons in the pest animal control industry for nearly 40 years, Mike Butcher and his team also has extensive experience dealing with Rabbit Haemorrhagic Disease (RHD), as well as a range of other biological pest control methods.

 A History of Success

-Our poisoning programs have been successful across Western Australia, New South Wales and Victoria.
-Our protection of marine turtle nests at Gnaraloo Station in Western Australia achieved 100% success, and our work dealing with predator foxes has seen a phenomenal result of zero fox related issues over four seasons.
+Our poisoning programs have been highly successful across Western Australia, New South Wales and Victoria.
+Our protection of marine turtle nests at Gnaraloo Station in Western Australia achieved 100% success, and our work dealing with predator foxes has seen a phenomenal result of zero fox related issues on turtle nests over eight seasons on 92,000 hectares.

 Some of our other accomplishments include saving an estimated 45,600 turtle eggs over a four-year period, as well as a rabbit-poisoning program that was ran along the coast of Western Australia and in Perth that resulted in the control of 92% of wild rabbits.